cele1357/GradesWebApp/README.md

 Grades Web App

 For this project, I developed the front-end and back-end of a web application allowing a user (specifically an instructor) to modify student data entries.
 I implemented a REST API with Flask to allow a user to view, edit, add, and delete a student’s grades from a SQL database.
-I designed a database with SQLAlchemy to interface with the REST API.
+Additionally, I used SQLAlchemy to design a database that interfaced with the REST API.

 ### Built With